kai-li-1994/garment-variant-dataset/README.md

 | `overall` | `dresses`, `jumpsuits_overalls`, `sleepwear_homewear`, `set` |
 | `footwear` | `footwear` |
 | `accessories` | `accessories` |

+Records assigned to `footwear`, `accessories`, or no resolved category were treated as out of scope for the garment-level sorting and preprocessing analyses and were removed from the exported category-normalized dataset.

 Out-of-scope records were removed at this stage: